 One summer during an outdoor music festival in Washington, DC, she found herself seeking shelter from a sudden storm under a tent with the women of Sweet Honey in the Rock, who were rehearsing to go on stage.
 It was there that Wheeler says she realized the power of signing in community.

 She went on to study with Ysaye Barnwell of Sweet Honey in the Rock, Joseph Shabalala of Ladysmith Black Mabazo, and the late Marion Williams.
 Wheeler even put together her own a capella group, based in New York City, called Sons & Daughters, mentored by Barnwell.
+With Emile Hassan Dyer, she leads the Golden Bridge Community Choir, which supports local and global communities through fundraising concerts.

 When Wheeler’s acting work required her to move to Los Angeles, she had to leave the music of Sons & Daughters.
 But nearly two decades later, she began teaching vocal workshops and rediscovered her love of music.